OMR-Research/MeasureDetector/MeasureDetector/demo/README.md

 # Running Inference as a Service
-The second way to run inference for this project is by firing up an inference server that exposes a REST-API for easy consumption.
+The second way to run inference for this project is by firing up an inference server that exposes a REST API for easy consumption.

-First, download the trained model from [Github](https://github.com/OMR-Research/MeasureDetector/releases/download/v1.0/2019-04-24_faster-rcnn_inception-resnet-v2.pb) and put it into this directory.

 Then you can directly start the [server script](inference_server.py) with `hug -p=8080 -f=inference_server.py` (see [run_server.bat](run_server.bat)) or create and run a docker container with the following steps: